Following up from 2016 Rolling Classical Listening Thread

 seeing traviata in april, hoping it's better than the last met opera i saw which was flatly terribly staged

-― removed from the rain drops and drop tops of experience (ulysses), Thursday, 16 March 2017 15:09 (two weeks ago) Permalink
+― removed from the rain drops and drop tops of experience (ulysses), Thursday, 16 March 2017 15:09 (eight months ago) Permalink

 the met operas I've seen since I moved here are a real hodgepodge basically governed by my policy of always saying yes to any free opera ticket I'm offerred, while remaining too broke to actually purchase tickets to my favorite operas (Pelleas, etc)